Mobile version

 Gravity anomalies

-In order to enhance small-scale features, the high-precision geoid can be converted into a gravity anomaly.
+In order to enhance small-scale features, the high-precision geoid can be converted into gravity anomalies.
 Gravity anomaly computations are quite complex, based on laws of physics, geometry and statistics (e. g. see [Sandwell and Smith, 1997]).

 Gravity anomalies from the DNSC05 geoid model.
 (Credits Danish National Space Center).